hareshkat/pan_ocr/README.md

-PAN-OCR will fetch the relavent information like Name, Father name, PAN number, DOB and face image from the pancard.
+PAN-OCR will fetch the relavent information like Name, Father name, PAN number, DOB and face image from the user uploaded pancard.

 Stpes to setup project.
 1. Clone the repository https://github.com/hareshkat/pan_ocr.git